xingchenzhang/MFIF/README.md

 This is the repository corresponding to the paper "**Deep Learning-based Multi-focus Image Fusion: A Survey and A Comparative Study**" [[Paper]](https://ieeexplore.ieee.org/abstract/document/9428544) published on Transactions on Pattern Analysis and Machine Intelligence.
-The author is Imperial College London, UK.
+The author is from Imperial College London, UK.

 In the paper, 35 MFIF methods have been evaluated using 19 metrics on 63 image pairs.